 Branding & Design

 The first thing you’ll want to do is brand the app yourself.
-The Settings area is the best place to go for this.
-You can change the logo, accent color, theme, sign-in screen, font, and other things.
+In the settings area, you can change the logo, accent color, theme, sign-in screen, font, and more.

 Deleting & Changing Stuff